Subways of Your Mind: Theories

-Searchers generally agreed that the singer had some sort of European accent, but the specific type was unclear at the time.
+Searchers generally agreed that the singer had a European accent, but the specific type was unclear at the time.
 Some users had theorized that the Yamaha DX7 synthesizer, which was released in late 1983, was used in the leads.
 This was later confirmed by Fex's keyboardist Michael Hädrich.

 There had been some speculation that the song was recorded in 1984, since most of the other songs on the cassette tape were released around that time.
 Further evidence for this is that the Technics tape deck which Darius S. likely used to record the song was manufactured that year.

-NDR Radio disc jockey Paul Baskerville, who was approached in 2019 but did not remember playing the song, suspected that it was a demo recording that was played once by a radio presenter and then thrown away.
+NDR Radio disc jockey Paul Baskerville was approached in 2019 but did not remember playing the song.
+He suspected that it was a demo recording that was played once by a radio presenter and then thrown away.

 One article from March 2021 claimed that the song was likely written and performed by Viennese singer Christian Brandl and drummer Ronnie Urini in 1983, with both German and English versions.
 The song would have been recorded in the studio of the late Fred Jakesch on Mariahilferstraße in Vienna.
 Alto saxophonist Heinz Hochrainer said he was present for a planned saxophone element, but that was never recorded.
 A preliminary mix of the song then would have made its way to a radio station in 1984.
 Urini corroborated the story and also provided an old typewritten version of the German lyrics as evidence.
 However, Robert Wolf, Brandl's musical colleague and the frontman of their band Chuzpe, invalidated the argument, saying that he did not recognize Brandl's voice in the song and that the drums sounded more like an electronic drum machine than Urini.
-Following the discovery of the song's name and band, Urini claimed to the press that the recordings that had surfaced were forged by AI, and that he does not want to do anything more about the search.
+Following the discovery of the song's name and band, Urini claimed to the press that the recordings that surfaced were forged by AI, and that he did not want to be further involved with the search.